RobinLinde/MapCompleteVScode/README.md

 - Autocompletion for filter keys in questions.json
 - Definition support for filter keys
 - Definition support for paths in license_info.json files
+- Colour support for markers, lines and fills

 ![Demo showing autcomplete for layers and icon definition](images/demo.gif)